Cui-Zhao/RF-WISE/index.md

 <img src="pic/fig2.jpg?raw=true" alt="fig2.jpg" width="480">

-Fig. 2.
+Figure 2.
 Tag's backscattering is not sensitive to the waveform format of continuous wave _s_.

 ## Sensing Example
 We introduce two challenging settings intentionally to demonstrate the necessary to use the fine-grained sensing features in the liquid classification, as shown in Figure 3.